Pacific Salmon and Steelhead High-seas Tag Recovery Program

 What to do if You Catch a Tagged Fish

-1) collect tag (if the tag cannot be collected, then record the tag number and description)
+- Collect tag (if tag can not be collected, then record tag number and description (disk or electronic))

-2) record catch location, date, time, species, sex, length, weight, and fishing gear
+- Record recovery location, date, species, gear, sex, length, and weight

-3) collect scales for age and growth information
+- Collect scales for age determination and growth analysis

 Addresses for Tag Returns